-The University of Wisconsin-Madison and several independent colleges and universities in Wisconsin require two credits of world language for admission.
-Some colleges and universities require a world language for graduation (i.e. University of Wisconsin-Platteville, University of Wisconsin-Milwaukee, and University of Wisconsin-Madison) depending on the specific school/college requirements.
+Some colleges and universities may require world language credits for admission or graduation depending on the specific school/college requirements.
 Students taking three or four credits of the same world language in high school may satisfy world language graduation requirements at some colleges and universities.